HalkowichJasperSA/labs/terminal/README.md

 When you use `ls`, you'll see only the files in your working directory.
 You can't see or access files inside other directories.

 You should see `apt1/` in blue.
 The `/` indicates that `apt1` is a directory.
-We can see what's inside of `apt1` by making it the working directory.
+You can see what's inside of `apt1` by making it the working directory.
 Type this:

 ```
 cd apt1